Bi-BitArt/HarvardX-ML-Portfolio/section05_boosting/Exercise#5.md

 ---
 ### Insight

-📊 Results: MSE Comparison
+Results: MSE Comparison

-Model	Test MSE

-Boosting	350.57
+- Boosting	350.57
-Bagging	355.96
+- Bagging	355.96

 ---

-Insight

-Boosting achieved a slightly lower MSE than Bagging on this dataset.
+- Boosting achieved a slightly lower MSE than Bagging on this dataset.

-This shows Boosting’s strength: it iteratively corrects errors (residuals), leading to finer adjustments and often better performance.
+- This shows Boosting’s strength: it iteratively corrects errors (residuals), leading to finer adjustments and often better performance.

-Bagging, on the other hand, stabilizes predictions by averaging deeper trees, but does not explicitly focus on residual correction.
+- Bagging, on the other hand, stabilizes predictions by averaging deeper trees, but does not explicitly focus on residual correction.